egel-lang/egel-lang.github.io/SEMANTICS.md

 <body markdown="1">
 # Operational Semantics of Eager Combinator Rewriting

 I got some questions on how the Egel interpreter evaluates terms.
-The operational semantics of the eager combinator rewrite system I use is simplistic and trivial to explain with two pictures, so here goes.
+The operational semantics of the eager combinator rewrite system I use is facile and trivial to explain with two pictures, so here goes.

 ## Term evaluation
 Say, you have a term language where you want to rewrite an expression consisting of combinators.
 In Egel's case, each